 - Viable candidates at the state and national level tend to be people who’ve held office at the local level, gained experience, and then moved up.
 Democrats like Bob Ferguson and Pramila Jayapal worked their way up from representing part of Seattle to their current offices, and rising stars like Lorena Gonzalez are likely to move up in the future.
 There are only a limited number of local elected offices, though, so third-party victories in Seattle translate into fewer rising stars for Washington Democrats, and into Democratic candidates with lighter résumés at the state and federal levels.

 - Meanwhile, third-party candidates are usually shut out of elections, and those who do win have no path to higher office.
 Kshama Sawant caught a “meh” incumbent napping in 2013, and barely squeaked past him in a close race; the power of incumbency has kept her on the City Council, but she can’t successfully leverage that seat into a bid for higher office.
-As a candidate of the newly formed People’s Party, Nikkita Oliver didn’t make it out of the primary (and would have been crushed if she had); if she’d run as a Democrat, she’d have easily finished in the top two.
+As a candidate of the newly formed People’s Party, Nikkita Oliver didn’t make it out of the primary (and would have been crushed if they had); if they’d run as a Democrat, they’d have easily finished in the top two.
 Bernie Sanders was only relevant because he ran for the Democratic nomination: if he had run for the Socialist nomination, everyone would have shrugged and gone back to watching the Clinton-O’Malley debates.
 And so on.

 - Changing Seattle’s voting system to ranked choice would make it easier for third-party candidates to win Seattle elections, and it could move coalition-building from being an intra-party exercise to an inter-party one.
 But, if the rest of the voting system remains first-past-the-post, then implementing ranked choice in Seattle might only change things from “third party = blind alley” to “third party = slightly longer blind alley.”
 It would also mean implementing voting reform in a way that weakens the Democratic Party, and only the Democratic Party, and that means it strengthens the GOP for the same reasons that gerrymandering reform did.